 1. Dragging Fill Handle Icon to Copy a Formula in Excel with Changing Cell References

-Suppose a company has decided to increase 10% salary of its five specific employees and here you’re seeing the chart with employees’ names along with their current salaries.
+Suppose a company has decided to increase 10% salary of its five specific employees and here you see the chart with employees’ names along with their current salaries.